 If you are unemployed, invest time every day that adds up to at least 40 hours a week.
 If you are employed, invest 1-7 hours a week.

-The U.S. Bureau of Labor Statistics reports the average time from lay-off to hired-again to be (gulp) over 6 months!
-For you it can be faster, depending on how many hours you invest, what you are looking for, your search plan and how well you execute it.
+Experts have estimated it would take approximately one month to find a job for every $10,000 of the paycheck you would like to earn!
+For you, it can be faster, depending on how many hours you invest, what you are looking for, your search plan and how well you execute it.

 It can take a few weeks to a few years.
 The more education and experience you need, the longer it will be.
-They key is to start now.
+The key is to start now.
 Discover your strengths.
 Target opportunities.

 Businesses spend money to make money.
 You should do the same.
 Ask yourself “how much can I invest in me in light of the money I hope to make?”
 Effective job or career search is not free.
 Expenses can include travel, clothes, grooming, phone, Internet, resumes, printing, publications, education, training, coaching and more.